rvquibete/rvquibete/README.md

 - 👋 Hi, I’m Ronalene!
 - 👀 I’m interested in software application development.
-- 🌱 I’m currently learning Python programming language and building some related projects.
+- 🌱 I’m currently learning ServiceNow.
 - 💞️ I’m looking forward to have collaboration with other aspiring developers.
 - 📫 You can reach me @rvquibete@gmail.com.